 Car Dash Cameras Australia has some road rage advice that corresponds with Freers’ point: do not get out of your car.
 If an aggressor is pursuing you, don’t initiate a car chase.
 Drive to a spot with a lot of people around and either call 000 or ask one of your passengers (if you have any) to do it.

 If the aggressor is following you, do not drive home but instead drive to a police station.
 If there isn’t one around, find another public space with a lot of people.

 Preventing road rage

 Coming into contact with an aggressive or incompetent driver is usually not something you can predict or prevent.
-However, Shine offered a number of tips for minimising the risk of becoming a road rage target.
-These includes staying off your phone, avoid driving while tired, avoid caffeine or anything else that may make you agitated, leave on time, follow the road rules and do not tailgate.
-6
+However there are a number of tips for minimising the risk of becoming a road rage target.
+These include staying off your phone, avoid driving while tired, avoid caffeine (or anything else that may make you agitated), follow the road rules and do not tailgate.

 If you’ve been injured in an accident involving any kind of motor vehicle, Shine’s personal injury lawyers can help you make a compensation claim.
-For more information and to get in touch with one of our legal experts visit https://www.shine.com.au/service/motor-vehicle-accidents.
+For more information and to get in touch with one of our legal experts today.

 Written by Shine Lawyers.
 Last modified: February 19, 2021.